About Us

 AFJ was founded by attorney and activist Nan Aron in 1979, in response to a growing threat from the far right to decades of progressive advances in the United States.

-Since July of 2021, Rakim Brooks has spearheaded the evolution of Alliance for Justice as it adapts to the increased politicization of the courts at all levels.
+From July of 2021 through July of 2024, Rakim Brooks spearheaded the evolution of Alliance for Justice as it adapts to the increased politicization of the courts at all levels.
 Through triumphs like the historic confirmation of Supreme Court Justice Ketanji Brown Jackson to disappointments like the unprecedented overturning of Roe v.
 Wade, AFJ has continued to advocate for a Court that reflects the diversity of the country and protects the rights of all of us, not just the wealthy and powerful.

 Elevating Judicial Nominations